volkya/volkya/README.md

 ## 🙋‍♂️ About me
 - Hiking and cycling to relax my mind.
 Good food, tea and spa to relax my body.
-- I'm a part of the [Open Source Community](https://github.com/dyma)
+- I'm a part of the [Open Source Community](https://github.com/volkya)
 - I write to my blog and post to my instagram.
 - I teach how to find a job, how to work less but more efficient and how to make your work valuable.
+- I'm self-taught person with a great deal of hobbies and interests, beside technology.
+I love books and photography.
+- I trying to launch my business
+- I've been into software development for more than 9 years, DevOps and Team Leader
+- I'm enthusiast into world of Blockchain
 ## 🛠️ Tech Stack
 ![Python](https://img.shields.io/badge/-Python-555?style=flat&logo=python)&nbsp;
 ![Go](https://img.shields.io/badge/-Go-555?style=flat&logo=go)&nbsp;